airalab/robonomics-wiki/docs/es/configuration-options-description.md

 For now only SDS011 sensor is supported, but if you are familiar with Python it'd be easy to add other sensors as well.

 At the moment it's possible to publish data to [Luftdaten](https://luftdaten.info/) and [Robonomics Network Datalog](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama.rpc.robonomics.network%2F#/explorer).
-Robonomics team prepare some ready configuration files to use.
+Robonomics team has prepared a few ready-to-use configurations.
-Full overview of configuration fields you can find [here.](https://github.com/airalab/sensors-connectivity/tree/master/connectivity/config)
+You can find the full overview of the configuration fields [here.](https://github.com/airalab/sensors-connectivity/tree/master/connectivity/config)

 This Article contains advanced configurations scenarios.
 If you didn't read previous article ["Sensors Connectivity Module Setup"](/docs/sensors-connectivity-setup/) first read it.
 ## Scenario #1: Connect SDS011 to serial port